j2abro/BlockPing/README.md

 ### Privacy:

-We don't connect to your wallet and have no access to your private key.
-This only utilizes your public address, which we don't log.
+BlockPing doesn't require a wallet connection and has no access to private keys.
+This only utilizes a public address, which is not logged.
 No information is logged beyond basic usage statistics and app debugging information.

 ## Implementation